How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Waiting Period

 Sometimes the Waiting Period is considered a “deductible”.
 In an auto insurance policy, the higher the deductible, the lower the premium.
-As a result, in a long term care insurance policy, the longer you can wait to receive benefits from the policy, the lower the premium, but the potential out of pocket expenses go up.
+As a result, in a long-term care insurance policy, the longer you can wait to receive benefits from the policy, the lower the premium, but the potential out-of-pocket expenses go up.

-For example, a zero (0) day Waiting Period costs more than a 90 day Waiting Period.
+For example, a zero (0) day Waiting Period costs more than a 90-day Waiting Period.
 But if you go on claim, the zero-day plan could begin paying expenses from the first day.
-With a 90 day Waiting Period, assuming Medicare does not pay, you could end up paying the costs for care during the first 90 days.
+With a 90-day Waiting Period, assuming Medicare does not pay, you could end up paying the costs for care during the first 90 days.
 If you chose a $100 per day Benefit Amount, that could be a $9,000 deductible (90 days times $100 per day).

 What Waiting Period is right for you?